aayc/aaronchan.dev-v2/src/pages/blog/msft-takeaways.md

 Second, having a specific thing you love to do will help you decide whether to say yes or no to opportunities and investments in yourself.
 I have a bad habit of filling up my plate and telling myself that I can't miss all these great opportunities.
 Instead, I unknowingly paid a different price: I gained all the short term rewards of learning, but fewer of the long term rewards of finishing.
 If I continue to procrastinate being specific with what I want, I might wake up in 5 years and realize that I know a lot but haven't accomplished anything big.

 Lately I've been struggling between focusing on graduate school and entrepreneurship during my next year in school.
 Here's what helped me decide: if I could choose to get calls from friends, would I prefer those calls to be about interesting product ideas, or interesting research ideas?
 Then it was clear: product ideas.
 Would I rather have a great research paper or a small successful business?
 Business, definitely.
-So, I quit my research job.

 ### Takeaway #2: Stories are the key to presentations
 The most frequent phrase I heard at MSFT in the Developer Tools division data science team regarding presentations was "telling stories."
 People don't always understand data, but data tells stories, and people understand stories.